tranvietphuoc/ssg/README.md

 ```

-* Firstly, if this is the first time you use this tool:
+-   Firstly, if this is the first time you use this tool:

-    * You need to `fork` this repo to your, then change the name of repo following this format: `<your_github_username>.github.io`.
+    -   You need to `fork` this repo to your, then change the name of repo following this format: `<your_github_username>.github.io`.
 And cloning it to your local machine: `git clone https://github.com/...`.
-    * Then you need to create `prototypes`, `tags` and `posts` folder by run: `make init`.
+    -   After that, you need to create `prototypes`, `tags` and `posts` folder by run: `make init`.

-* Secondly, you need to install environment to render blog.
-Run: `make install`.
+-   Secondly, you need to install environment to render blog.
+Run: `poetry install`.

-* Then go to `prototypes` folder and write the your posts in `.md` format, edit the metadata and push them into `prototypes` folder.
+-   Then go to `prototypes` folder and write the your posts in `.md` format, edit the metadata and push them into `prototypes` folder.
 Notice that, the metadata of .md file you need to keep following these formats

 ```
 title: ....